Triumph (comics)

 Triumph (William MacIntyre) is a fictional superhero in the DC Comics universe whose first full appearance was in Justice League America #92 (August 1994).
 He was created by Brian Augustyn, Mark Waid, and Howard Porter, though the character is primarily associated with writer Christopher Priest.

-Years after Triumph's initial appearance, Priest revealed that the character was partially based on DC Comics creative director Neal Pozner, who died just before Triumph's introduction, but knew about the character: "Triumph was always [proven] right... it was what made him so annoying to his fellow heroes… [He] was a gentle tuckerization of… Neal Pozner.
+Priest admitted that Triumph was partially based on DC Comics creative director Neal Pozner, who died just before Triumph's introduction, but knew about the character: "Triumph was always [proven] right... it was what made him so annoying to his fellow heroes… [He] was a gentle tuckerization of… Neal Pozner.
 Neal was, likely, the sharpest tool in the shed… [Neal] was always right.
 He was.
 At the end of the day, Neal would be proven right.
 That fact, more than anything else, annoyed many staffers beyond reason."

 Fictional character biography

 Triumph is portrayed as a hot-headed, arrogant and self-righteous individual who felt he was "denied his destiny" to become one of Earth's greatest heroes.
 Via a retcon in a three-part story running through Justice League America #92, Justice League Task Force #16 and Justice League International (vol. 2) #68, he was revealed to have been a founding member of the Justice League, serving as their leader.
 On his first mission with the League, Triumph seemingly "saved the world", but was teleported into a dimensional limbo that also affected the timestream, resulting in no one having any memory of him.

 One of Triumph's motivations for becoming a superhero was that his father was a low-ranking henchman for supervillains, a life that worried his mother.
 The young Triumph, however, misinterpreted her concern as a sign that his father was abusive and his henchman outfit to mean that his father had been a major supervillain.

 When he escapes Limbo, Triumph's meeting with Justice League International quickly devolves into a violent confrontation.
 He ended up starring in a significant portion of the Justice League Task Force comic book (issues #0 and 16–37), alongside regulars Ray and Gypsy.
 Dissatisfied with the infrequency of JLTF missions, Triumph founds a second team of his own to target perpetrators of violent crime and completely dismantle their organizations.
 His attitude ultimately results in his expulsion from the Justice League Task Force.